cardboard-iguana/cardboard-iguana.com/log/2022-03-19-tryhackme-jr-penetration-tester.md

 You can also use `nc -nvlp $PORT` as a quick-n-dirty HTTP listener (netcat, it's not just for catching shells anymore!).

-I have some doubts about how well this works in real, modern life...
-Every time I tried to test this locally I pulled a CORS error...
+I have some doubts about how well this works in real, modern life… Every time I tried to test this locally I pulled a CORS error…

 * [Using "netcat"](../notes/netcat.md)